Breaking with Tradition: From Conventional to Co-working

 “It’s not just about the hours of hard work we put in every day.
 The productivity gains from being in a state of flow are what’s necessary for us to do great work.”

-With 360-degree views of the Padang, the Singapore River, the Supreme Court and Hong Lim Park, That.Legal’s new home at The Great Room One George Street “helps to inspire creative legal solutions for our clients,” says Teng.
+With panoramic city views, landmark buildings and perfect sunset moments, That.Legal’s new home at The Great Room “helps to inspire creative legal solutions for our clients,” says Teng.
 “We’re happy coming to work.”